Marcel Bich

-Marcel Louis Michel Antoine Bich, baron Bich ([bik]; 29 July 1914 – 30 May 1994) was an Italian-born French manufacturer and co-founder of Bic, the world's leading producer of ballpoint pens, lighters, and razors.
+Marcel Bich, Baron Bich ([bik]; 29 July 1914 – 30 May 1994) was an Italian-French manufacturer and co-founder of Bic, the world's leading producer of ballpoint pens, lighters and razors.

 Early years

-Bich was born in Turin, Italy on 29 July 1914 to Aimé-Mario Bich (1882–1955) and Marie Muffat de Saint-Amour de Chanaz (1886–1967).
-His family moved to Spain and then to France where Bich was naturalised as a French citizen in 1932 and later studied law at the University of Paris.
+He was born in Turin, Italy, on 29 July 1914 to Aimé-Mario Bich (1882–1955) and Marie Muffat de Saint-Amour de Chanaz (1886–1967).
+His family moved to Spain and then to France where he was naturalised as a French citizen in 1932 and later studied law at the University of Paris.
 He served in the French Air Force at the outset of World War II.

 The Bich family originated at Châtillon, and earlier in the Valtournenche valley, in the Aosta Valley.
 King Charles Albert of Sardinia granted Emmanuel Bich, mayor of Aosta, the title of baron in 1841.
 Emmanuel's grandson Aimé-Mario Bich, the father of Marcel Bich, was an engineer who moved to France after failing to gain commercial success in Italy.